alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2018-12-15-hierarchical-data-resolution-using-the-bash-shell.md

   "instance_type": "$instance_type"
 }
 EOF
-jq . variables.json > /dev/null || exit $?
+jq . variables.json > /dev/null || exit "$?"

-for action in validate build ; do packer $action -var-file=variables.json \
+for action in validate build ; do packer "$action" -var-file=variables.json \
-    packer.json || exit $?
+    packer.json || exit "$?"
 done

 rm -f variables.json
 ```

 The line `. data.sh` is where I source my data.
-This is the subject of the blog post, and I'll come back to that in a moment, but for now I'd like to note that this is a simple script that gets the date, builds a Packer variables JSON file, validates the template, and then builds an AMI.
-Also note that a bunch of variables are passed into Packer, some of which are environment-specific (like the VPC, Subnet, Owner and Instance Type) and others are the same for all environments (such as the region).
+This is the subject of the blog post, and I'll come back to that in a moment, but for now I'd like to note that this is a simple script that gets the date, builds a Packer variables JSON file, validates the Packer template, and then builds an AMI.
+Also note that a bunch of variables are passed into Packer, some of which are environment-specific - like the VPC, Subnet, Owner and Instance Type - and others are the same for all environments - such as the region.

 The Hiera-like magic is inside the `data.sh` script.
 In the sections below, I'll relate this script and its features to Puppet's Hiera.